CodeFactoryLLC/CodeFactory.Markup.Adapter/README.md

 ## Known Limitations of this project
-- There is currently only one example/reference project that uses this pattern to implement a .NET Winforms to Blazor migration.
+- There is currently only one example/reference project that uses this pattern to implement a .NET Web Forms to Blazor migration.